September 25, 2018 - Meagan Palmer

 Your trip is finally here and the weather looks like it’s going to hold!
 Make sure you’re still prepared if something changes.
 Pack a small first aid kit, battery-powered flashlight, and non-perishable foods just in case a natural disaster heads your way.
 Having enough cash for you and your family for two weeks is recommended, since ATMs might not be accessible during and after the storm.
 You’ll need food and transportation somehow!

 Is it going to be hard for you to get out of the country if necessary?
 It’s important to check out transportation options, especially if you’re traveling outside the United States.
 If your vacation is stateside, look at renting a car to drive to a safe zone.
 When traveling in a land-locked country, consider buses that route to a safe zone or safer neighboring country.
 If your vacation is happening on an island, this can be a bit more tricky, so your options are limited to boat and plane.
 Just make sure you check the schedules because the routes fill up fast when there’s a storm about to hit.

 Strong hurricane winds and high tidal waves can do major damage to infrastructure.
 If you’re staying along the beach, moving as inland as possible would be a great option.
 If flooding is another hazard at your destination, we recommend staying at a government-determined safe zone.
 Wooden buildings are highly unstable in a hurricane, so you should relocate to a more secure location.
 For peace of mind knowing it can withstand the storm, moving to a shelter is your best bet for staying safe.

 Planning a trip?
 Don’t forget to purchase travel insurance!
-Click through the link below to start comparing travel insurance policies from the nation’s top providers now!
+Click through the button below to start comparing travel insurance policies from the nation’s top providers now!